Car Parking and Entrances

 There is also a wheelchair available for visitors who need help getting around the building.

 Our shop sells a wide variety of items, including a regularly updated range of collection- and exhibition-related books, postcards, greeting cards and gifts.

 Hot and cold drinks, sandwiches, cakes and confectionery, including a fantastic range of Fairtrade items, are available.

 The lift provides access to all floors within the building and, for security reasons, is staff-operated.
 Visitors wishing to use the lift should seek assistance from staff at the reception desk or in the galleries.

 There are toilets on the ground floor, close to the main entrance.
-There is an accessible or adapted toilet on the first floor, in a secure area close to the lift.
-Visitors wishing to use the accessible toilet, as with the lift, should seek assistance from staff at the reception desk or in the galleries.
+There is an accessible or adapted toilet on the first floor, close to the lift.
+Please ask a member of staff at the reception desk or in the galleries.